lxli0/Scripts_for_papers/Lietal_dc2oc_origin_scripts/README.md

-This is a repository containing the code to generate the results in the paper **"Temporal variations in low-frequency Rayleigh-wave velocities should mostly originate from the shallow crust"**, by *Linxuan Li1, Jiangtao Li1, Xiaodong Song, and Victor C. Tsai*.
+This is a repository containing the code to generate the results in the paper **"Temporal variations in low-frequency Rayleigh-wave velocities should mostly originate from the shallow crust"**, by *Linxuan Li1, Jiangtao Li1, and Xiaodong Song*.

 **Data files:**